a-wyrm/Pillbug-PDF-Breaker/README.md

 # Pillbug

 "Pillbug" is the name of a project that is designed to help people better concentrate on reading.
-It does this by taking a PDF provided by the user, deconstructing its contents, and allowing the user to customize their app to their preference.
+It does this by taking a PDF provided by the user, deconstructing its contents, and allowing the user to customize their PDF to their preference.
 This is a work-in-progress project.

 ## Progress & Current Work